treeverse/lakeFS/docs/reference/mount.md

 This functionality is currently in limited support and is a Read-Only file system and is pointing to a commit in lakeFS.

 **Note**
-⚠️ Everest is currently in beta.
-There is no installation required, please [contact us](http://info.lakefs.io/thanks-lakefs-mounts) to get access to the Everest binary.
+⚠️ No installation is required.
+Please [contact us](http://info.lakefs.io/thanks-lakefs-mounts) to get access to the Everest binary.
 {: .note }

 {% include toc.html %}